SamsungSLAV/festral/README.md

 Steps which are executed:

-1. building repositories listed in `buildconfig.json` by `festral-build`
+1. building repositories listed in `buildconfig.json` by `festral build`
-2. running tests for new builds on `Weles` by `festral-weles`
+2. running tests for new builds on `Weles` by `festral weles`
 3. generate summary HTML report